matthewdaluz/AndroidPackageManager/README.md

 1. Place this tree at `system/apm/` in your AOSP checkout.
 2. Add `apm` and `apmd` to your product's `PRODUCT_PACKAGES` (for example in `device.mk`), then build with `m apm apmd` or as part of a full platform build.
 3. Soong installs both binaries into `/system/bin/` and drops `init.apmd.rc` into `/system/etc/init/`.
-4. The bundled init script waits for `/data`, provisions `/data/apm` subdirectories, and keeps calling `apmd` as root every five seconds until it is running so `apm` remains usable without root.
+4. The bundled init script waits for `/data`, provisions `/data/apm` subdirectories, and starts `apmd` as root.
+Transport is IPC-only.

 ## Deploying on-device

 1. Push `apm` and `apmd` (e.g., to `/data/local/tmp`).
 2. Initialize the layout once: `su -c 'mkdir -p /data/apm/{installed,pkgs,lists,cache,logs,sources,sources.list.d,keys}'`.
-3. Start the daemon as root: `su -c "/data/local/tmp/apmd --socket /data/apm/apmd.sock"`.
+3. Start the daemon as root: `su -c "/data/local/tmp/apmd"` (the daemon binds `/data/apm/apmd.sock` by default).
 4. Run CLI commands; override the socket with `apm --socket <path> ...` if needed.